Polish Leczo – Vegetable and Polish Sausage Stew

 At the end add 2 tablespoons of butter, I’m telling you, this is a magic ingredient of Polish Leczo;)

 In order to save the Summer tastes of Leczo for Autumn, you can preserve it in mason jars.
-Fill jars with -this is important!-hot Leczo, clean jar’s edge and cover with lid.
+Fill jars with – this is important! – hot Leczo, clean jar’s edge and cover with a lid.
 Put the jars up side down and leave overnight for a slow cool down.
 The next day check the lid, it should be sucked down.
 Store in a fridge up to 2 months.
+Or you can use your favorite way of preserving.

 You can also freeze Leczo.
 Serve with good rye bread and butter or with rice.
 Smacznego:)